Professional Bio

 A.T.
 Cross Strategic Adviser, brand renewal and distribution

-Scotts Miracle Gro Governance Adviser, board structure & leadership
+Scotts Miracle Gro Board Adviser, control & leadership

 Kodak, Adviser, governance & institutional investor relationships